artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 _TODO: line numbers_

+TODO: recap what changes they'll see here, and insert a screenshot.

 ##### Fix types for artist

 If you notice we are seeing some type errors in the `render` prop of the QueryRenderer that read `Property 'artist' does not exist on type 'unknown'.`.
 The QueryRenderer component takes a type argument that corresponds to the type of `props`.
 Relay compiler generated this type for us based on the query we passed, but we haven't attached it to the QueryRenderer yet.
 We need to import this generated type and then pass it to the QueryRenderer.